D.I.T.C.: History

-Meanwhile, another Bronx native named Buckwild, who once started out as Lord Finesse's apprentice in his production company, started producing tracks around 1994.
-He first gained major recognition in the underground rap scene for producing tracks for O.C.'s Word...
-Life in 1994.
-He went on to produce for several prominent rappers, including Fat Joe, The Notorious B.I.G., Big L and Big Pun.
-After the release of Word...
-Life, O.C. made numerous guest appearances on other D.I.T.C. members' records while maintaining a low profile.
-One of the less prolific members of the group, DJ O.Gee, contributed production to his frequent collaborator O.C.'s Word...
-Life, Jewelz, and Hidden Gems, as well as the track "Your Life" for Soul In The Hole (Soundtrack).
-DJ O.Gee also produced "Laughing At You" from Big Pun's 2000 album Yeeeah Baby, contributed scratches to Buckwild's remix of Channel Live's song "Mad Izm" on the 2007 compilation Buckwild: Diggin In The Crates, and contributed a remix to the 2014 D.I.T.C.: The Remix Project.
-The third member of D.I.T.C. was Big L, a gangsta rapper from Harlem.
-Staying true to hardcore hip hop and calling himself the "flamboyant MC", he issued his 1995 debut Lifestylez ov da Poor and Dangerous on Columbia Records.
-Big L was working on his second album, due for release on Rawkus Records, when he was murdered on February 15, 1999 at age 24.
-The remaining D.I.T.C. members came together later that year for a memorial concert at Trammps in New York (anthologized by a series of CD releases), and recorded a self-titled group record in 2000.

 Later years

 On December 4, 2008, D.I.T.C. member Party Arty unexpectedly died of unspecified health complications, aged 31.
 In 2008, Freddie Foxxx (using his Bumpy Knuckles pseudonym) released the long-shelved Crazy Like A Foxxx album.
 The second of two discs featured DITC produced demo versions of the original tracks dating to 1993.
 DITC production contrasted with the Jailhouse version of production from 1994.

 In 2011, Showbiz stated that the crew itself is now defunct and will no longer create any new albums in the future citing musical creative differences.
 However, member O.C. confirmed that the group would indeed record a brand new album with production so far from Diamond D and Lord Finesse, while awaiting Buckwild.
 He stated that their deceased member Big L would not want them to end their legacy like this.
 On October 28, 2016, D.I.T.C. released Sessions, preceded by the lead single "Rock Shyt".